Skip to Content

 Locust

-During the gregarious phase, the locust changes their physiology, color, and size.
-Unlike other grasshopper species who repel each other, locusts attract each other and form large formations destroying nearly everything in their path.
+During the gregarious phase, the locust changes its physiology, color, and size.
+Unlike other grasshopper species that repel each other, locusts attract each other and form large formations, destroying nearly everything in their path.

-Locusts live in almost every continent, though, before the gregarious phase, they tend to stay in locations such as South America and Asia.
+Locusts live on almost every continent, though, before the gregarious phase, they tend to stay in locations such as South America and Asia.

 Things to Consider About Grasshoppers